Market Position Statement Purpose

 Our aspiration is that the residents of Sutton are supported to start well, live well and age well through a more personalised and joined-up approach to the delivery of health and care services in Sutton.

 Sutton recognises that its residents wish to live independently in their own homes for as long as possible and we are committed to supporting this to happen.
-By utilising our Strengths Based Approach in Adult Social Care we are continuing to enable people to be more independent at home for longer
+We use a strengths-based approach in Adult Social Care to help people stay independent , drawing on their own strengths and abilities and those of the people around them, helping people to remain connected to their communities.

 Sutton has a duty to facilitate a diverse, sustainable high quality market for its residents, including those who pay for their own care and to promote efficient and effective operation of the adult care and support market as a whole